shijusisobhan/SleepMat2022.1/README.md

 ### Windows
 1. Download the *SleepMat_standalone_app_Windows.exe* file
 2. Extract the files
 3. Doubble click on the *SleepMat_standalone_app_Windows.exe* file.
-Depending on your machine and internet connection it will take 5-10 min to complete the installation.
-4. By deafault SleepMat installed in the 'C:\Program Files' folder
+4. Please check the box for creating the shortcut to the Desktop.
-5. Go to 'C:\Program Files\SleepMat\application' and create a shortcut to desktop for 'SleepMat.exe' file
+5. Depending on your machine and internet connection it will take 5-10 min to complete the installation.
+By deafault SleepMat installed in the 'C:\Program Files' folder
-6. To run the *SleepMat*, doubble click on the *SleepMat* icon on the desk top
+6. To run the *SleepMat*, doubble click on the *SleepMat* icon on the desktop

 ### Mac
 1. Download the *SleepMat_satndalone_app_mac.app.zip* file